jg925/ece3400_2019-team10/milestones/milestone4.md

   <img src="https://pages.github.coecis.cornell.edu/jg925/ece3400-2019-team10/labs/lab2/images/SchmittTrigger.png">
 </p>

 In order to detect other robots, we built another simple circuit that is shown below.
-We used IR detectors (at 940nm) and played around with the resistor value until we had a large enough range that allowed for easy differentiation between ambient noise (i.e. from the Sun and computer monitors) and the emitters that go on every robot.
+We used 940nm IR detectors (shown as phototransistors below) and played around with the resistor value until we had a large enough range that allowed for easy differentiation between ambient noise (i.e. from the Sun and computer monitors) and the emitters that go on every robot.

 <p align="center">
   <img src="https://pages.github.coecis.cornell.edu/jg925/ece3400-2019-team10/labs/lab4/Detector.png">